Scholarship of Teaching and Learning Grants

-These grants will provide support for Dalhousie educators who are interested in developing a research project that studies, assesses, and/or evaluates the impact of a particular initiative on students’ learning.
-This might include, but not be limited to, the development of new or revised programs, courses and/or methods/activities/assessments in teaching and learning.
+These grants will provide support for Dalhousie educators who are interested in developing a project that studies, assesses, and/or evaluates the impact of a particular research question on students’ learning.
+This might include, but not be limited to, the development of new or revised initiatives, programs, courses, use or creation of open educational resources (OER), and/or methods/activities/assessments in teaching and learning.

 The goals of this grant program include:

 - Enhancing the learning experience of students at Dalhousie University.

 - Developing interest in the Scholarship of Teaching and Learning (SoTL).

 - Producing educational resources